danartech/high-availability-employee-directory/README.md

-# High Availability Employee Directory
+# AWS Cloud High Availability Employee Directory Project

 ## Description
 This project demonstrates how to configure high availability for an Employee Directory application using AWS services.
 The setup includes an Application Load Balancer, a Launch Template, and an Auto Scaling group to ensure the application can handle varying levels of traffic and maintain availability.